HISTORY OF BLOOMSBURY

 Bloomsbury International School Hatyai’s foundations were first laid in mid-2014.
 At the start of the academic year 2014-15, the school opened its freshly painted doors to a student community made up of 30 – 40 students and 11 teachers across Primary and Secondary.
 Bloomsbury International School Hatyai is named after a famous district of the U.K.'s capital city noted for the preponderance of academic, medical and book publishing/retailing centres.
 In July 2015, Bloomsbury International School Hatyai became an official member of the International Schools’ Association of Thailand (ISAT).

 The school offers a wide range of facilities for Primary and Secondary students.
-Adjoining our 60 metre-long corridors on two floors in both the England and Wales buildings, we have 24 classrooms, a Music Room, a Drama Studio, an ICT Suite, a Cooking Room, a newly refurbished Science Lab and a Library.
-In the 7-storey Scotland building, we have a large Convention Centre where whole school events take place.
-We also have an entire floor dedicated to the Art room, and our boarding house is situated on the next floor up.
+Adjoining our 60 metre-long corridors on two floors in both the England and Wales buildings, we have 24 classrooms, a Music Room, a Drama Studio, an ICT Suite, a Cooking Room, an Art room, a newly refurbished Science Lab and two libraries.
+In the 6-storey Scotland building, we have a large Convention Centre where whole school events take place.
+We also have our boarding house on the 5th floor.

 The school’s ethos is to provide students with a rounded, carefully balanced and effective education of the highest standard.
 It is our mission to prepare tomorrow’s global citizens and leaders with the knowledge, qualifications and qualities they need to face, meet and succeed with the challenges of the future.